-- 1. Oral liquid nutritional supplements solely based on food preference, patient convenience, or to boost caloric intake without a specific medical indication.

-- 2. Food products and/or food supplements, including but not limited to: Food products are not considered medical food items, regardless of their intended use

-- a.
-Food thickeners

-- b.
-Baby food

-- c.
-Gluten-free or lactose-free foods

-- d.
-High protein powders and mixes

-- e.
-Low carbohydrate diet foods, grocery items

-- f.
-Nutritional supplement puddings

-- g.
-Weight loss or weight gain products

-- h.
-Grocery items that are used in specialized diets or have been modified for a special nutritional need, even if categorized as medical food by the manufacturer.

-- i.
-Regular grocery products that can be mixed in blenders and used with an enteral system.

-- 3. Self-blenderized formulas

-- 4. Banked/Donor Breast Milk

-- 5. Specialized over the counter infant formulas (e.g., Alimentum, Elecare, Neocate, and Nutramigen)

-- 6. Oral vitamins and/or minerals

-- 7. Nutritional or cosmetic therapy using high-dose or mega quantities of vitamins, minerals, or elements another nutrition-based therapy.
+- Oral liquid nutritional supplements solely based on food preference, patient convenience, or to boost caloric intake without a specific medical indication - 5.
+Food products and/or food supplements, including but not limited to: Food products are not considered medical food items, regardless of their intended use - a.
+Food thickeners - b.
+Baby food - c.
+Gluten-free or lactose-free foods - d.
+High protein powders and mixes - e.
+Low carbohydrate diet foods, grocery items - f.
+Nutritional supplement puddings - g.
+Weight loss or weight gain products - h.
+Grocery items that are used in specialized diets or have been modified for a special nutritional need, even if categorized as medical food by the manufacturer. - i.
+Regular grocery products that can be mixed in blenders and used with an enteral system - 6.
+Self-blenderized formulas - Banked/Donor Breast Milk - 8.
+Specialized over the counter infant formulas (e.g., Alimentum, Elecare, Neocate, and Nutramigen) - 9.
+Oral vitamins and/or minerals - 10.
+Nutritional or cosmetic therapy using high-dose or mega quantities of vitamins, minerals, or elements another nutrition-based therapy - 11.
+Any supplements used to replace intolerable foods, for lactose intolerance, to supplement a deficient diet, or to provide alternative nutrition in the presence of such conditions as allergies, gastrointestinal disorders, hypoglycemia, and obesity - 12.
+Non-prescribed formula for use with an enteral feeding system - 13.
+Acute short term oral rehydration therapy intended to replace water and electrolytes lost during severe bouts of dehydration, vomiting, and/or diarrhea